 Welcome to Santa Claus in July, my blog that honors our favorite Hallmark movies with plots that are as thin as our favorite elf in summer.
-Over the next few weeks, I’ll be posting a look at a few of the dumbest set-ups in Hallmark history.
+This site is devoted to a tongue-in-cheek look at the dumbest set-ups in Hallmark history.

 Filled with dry kisses, witty banter and sappy ever afters, Christmas movies have become comfort food for many.
 Premiers on Hallmark Channel often draw a larger audience than programs on major networks.

 Given the volume the channels create every year, along with competition from Lifetime (It’s a Wonderful Lifetime), Netflix and the newest kid on the block, GAC Family TV, it’s inevitable that some plots will be a little thin.